 Virginia State Police Ongoing Crime Suppression Operations, Recovering Firearms, Narcotics, and Investigating Human Trafficking

-RICHMOND — From April 3 to April 9, 2025, the Virginia State Police, in partnership with supporting federal and local agencies, achieved significant criminal interdictions.
-Their ongoing efforts led to the recovery of firearms, the seizure of narcotics, the seizure of U.S. currency, the investigation of multiple crimes, and a homicide case, throughout the Commonwealth.
+RICHMOND — From April 10 to April 16, 2025, the Virginia State Police, in partnership with supporting federal and local agencies, achieved significant criminal interdictions.
+Their ongoing efforts led to the recovery of firearms, the seizure of narcotics, the seizure of U.S. currency, and the investigation of multiple crimes throughout the Commonwealth.

 Operation Highlights